tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 }
 ```

-###### Manually importing
+##### Manually importing

-If you would prefer to opt-out of our initial setup, just import the tokens in your root CSS file.
+If you would prefer to opt-out of our initial setup, you can import the tokens in your root CSS file.

 ```css title="CSS manual import example (opt-out of initial setup)"
 @import url('@pluralsight/design-tokens/npm/css/variables.css');